 As shown, the use of different data sources and different concepts can lead to different conclusions.
 In this section we therefore have a closer look at methodical choices that have to be made concerning the four areas introduced in section 2 (defining economic resources, measuring inequality, statistical units, coverage Issues) when working with tax data.
 We discuss how good theoretical relevant concepts can be addressed with tax data in Switzerland and we provide empirical results to sort out the crucial topics within the four introduced methodical relevant areas.
 By doing this we show which issues are relevant when working with tax data in more general perspective and in the same time we try to shed light on the contradiction presented in section 4.
 Table 1 gives an overview on topics covered in the rest of this paper.
 For each test we try to calculate time series as long as possible.
 Because the availability of data or certain information can change over time, we are forced to restrict certain analysis on specific time periods and to use different datasets.

 Our main data source is income tax data from personal incomes published by the Swiss Federal Tax Administration (FTA).
 Federal taxes are collected and documented by the FTA since 1915.
 Being called a war-tax in the beginning, the federal tax was renamed to crisis levy in 1934, defense-tax in 1939 and is finally known as direct federal tax since 1983.
 The time frame we look at in this paper reaches from 1945 to 2011 including 35 tax periods.
 While the FTA provides data in machine readable form since 1973 we collected earlier data by scanning hard copies.
 In general data is provided by the FTA in an aggregate form for privacy reasons, i.e. they are classified into numerous income brackets.
 Because these data not always contain all desired information, we use additional data sources (see column Data in Table 2).
 This includes FTA published key figures based on the federal tax statistics.
 This figures include Gini coefficients and percentiles ranging from 1973-1974 to 2011 for individuals, who had to pay federal taxes and from 1995-1996 for all taxable individuals.
-Furthermore, we use micro tax data from the canton Bern, because this data contains a register based household-ID, which allows us to address test (5) and (6) in a way, that is not possible with FTA tax statistic, but nonetheless shall provide us informations in regard to tax statistic in general.
+Furthermore, we use micro tax data from the canton Bern, because this data contains a register based household-ID, which allows us to address test (5) and (6) in a way, that is not possible with FTA tax statistic, but nonetheless shall provide us information in regard to tax statistic in general.
 For test (6) we finally use the Household and Consumption Survey (HBS).

 For the empirical tests, we use several statistical techniques (see column Method in Table 2).
 To assess the development of inequality over time, we calculate Gini coefficients for all possible time points.
 For test (3) we additionally calculate the Atkinson and Theil index.
 Then we apply relative distribution methods where we think an in-depth distributional analysis provides a more insightful understanding of distributional differences than one population measures.
 Section 5.2 provides a more thorough discussion on the applied inequality-measures.